bi-it-hug/bi-it-hug/README.md

 [Learn more about the project here](https://github.com/espas-bi-it/SmartFarming)

-## 🌱 What I'm currently learning
+## 🧠 What I'm currently learning
 - Blazor and its applications in modern web apps
 - Advanced concepts in Spring Boot
-- Containerization with Docker
+- Containerization with Docker & Kubernetes

 ## 📫 Contact
 - **Email**: [lorenzo.hug@espas.ch](mailto:lorenzo.hug@espas.ch)